agrawal-rohit/react-animated-waves/README.md

 ## Contributing

-All contributions from the community are welcome.
+Contributions are welcome.
 Please read the [contributing guide](CONTRIBUTING.md) for more information.

 ## License